 The Uffizi Gallery in Florence, Italy is one of the most famous and most visited museums in the world.
 You can easily wait several hours in line just to get in, especially during the high season.
-Luckily, in the Piazza del Signoria, leading to the entrance of the Uffizi courtyard, there are numerous sculptures awaiting your visit.
-Better yet, you don’t have to stand in line for hours, and viewing them is free!
-(Full admission to the Uffizi is currently 18.50 Euros, by the way).
+Luckily, the Piazza della Signoria sculptures, around the entrance of the Uffizi courtyard, will give you something to view while you await entry.
+Better yet, viewing them is free!

 Let’s start with the beautiful Fountain of Neptune, which was commissioned in 1565 and sculpted by Bartolomeo Ammannati.
 The fountain was to commemorate the wedding of Johanna of Austria to Francesco I de Medici.
 Ammannati, with a team of other sculptors, spent ten years creating the fountain.
 The Neptune statue in the center is now a copy, with the original being housed in the National Museum.

 Unfortunately, over the years Mr. Neptune suffered a lot of damage, mostly from vandalism.
 In 2005 vandals climbed the statue, breaking off his right hand and his trident.
 You can see a better image of the damage here:

 We visited in 2006, and the repairs to the damage hadn’t been done yet.
 The hand was restored a year later, in 2007.

 There is also the Equestrian Statue of Cosimo I de Medici, created by Jean Boulogne (Giambologna) in the classical Roman style.
 It was erected in 1594, and the horse and rider may have been cast separately:

 From here we stroll closer to the Uffizi Courtyard entrance and come to one of the most infamous sculptures in the world: